rochekollie/rochekollie/README.md

 # Robert Kollie

-Roche Kollie is an aspiring software engineer enthusiastic about building products and services fundamentally embedded in privacy, security, accessibility, and aesthetics to empower people and enrich lives.
+I am a web developer with experience in HTML, CSS, JavaScript, React, Node.js, and Git and GitHub.
+I have theoretical training in user experience design, web accessibility, data security, and privacy best practices.
+I have an associate's degree in web development.
+I am actively seeking employment opportunities in roles such as web developer, frontend developer, backend developer, or full-stack web developer.
-Learn more about Roche Kollie at [rochekollie.com](https://rochekollie.com).
+Learn more about Robert Kollie at [rochekollie.com](https://rochekollie.com).

 He is currently working on a Bachelor's degree in Computer Science.
 An active learner of [Codecademy](https://www.codecademy.com/profiles/rochekollie).